seeplayerone/dapp-bin/testnet-tutorial/asilink.md

 ## Document Overview

 This document briefly describes the use of the AsiLink wallet.
-AsiLink is the official Chrome-based plug-in wallet provided by Asimov, which is designed for basic scenarios such as autonomous organization, validator and developer center in Asimov.
+AsiLink is the official Chrome-based plug-in wallet provided by Asimov.

 ## Download and Install

-[Download](https://asimov.network/wallet) AsiLink plugin wallet from the Asimov official website, open the Chrome browser extensions (chrome://extensions/) page, drag in the newly downloaded wallet crx file for installation.
+[Download](https://asimov.network/wallet) AsiLink plugin wallet from the Asimov official website, open the Chrome browser extensions (chrome://extensions/) page, drag in the newly downloaded wallet crx file (after unzip) for installation.
 Verify that the plugin wallet is installed successfully, as shown below:

 ![](./img/asilink-installed.png)